CMS-HGCAL/reco-prodtools/README.md

 which in this case means at least two jets with pT > 100 GeV in the `ak8GenJetsNoNu` collection.

-A more efficient way to apply phase space cuts is to directly configure Pythia via process parameters.
+A more efficient way to apply phase space cuts is to directly configure Pythia8 via process parameters.
 Currently supported cuts:

 * `PhaseSpace:pTHatMin`: set via `--ptMin`, ignored when negative.
 * `PhaseSpace:pTHatMax`: set via `--ptMax`, ignored when negative.